aaron-souza/Lottery-System/ticketapp/README.md

 # URLs performing different functions

-/ticket - Creates a ticket
+/ticket - Create a ticket

 /ticketlist - Fetches all the tickets from the database